Jane Anne Russell: Education

 Russell graduated from Long Beach Polytechnic High School, California, in 1928, as the second best student in her class.
 At age 17, she entered the University of California Berkeley, and graduated in 1932 as first in her class.
-She was awarded the California Fellowship in Biochemistry in 1934 and the Rosenburg Fellowship in 1935.
+She was awarded the California Fellowship in Biochemistry in 1934 and the Rosenberg Fellowship in 1935.

 Russell obtained her PhD in 1937 working at the Institute of Experimental Biology at the University of California, Berkeley on the study of pituitary hormones in carbohydrate metabolism.

 Career

 Following her Ph.D., she continued at the University of California, Berkeley doing post-doctoral research on a Porter fellowship from the American Physiological Society.
 In 1938 she moved to Yale University, where she first worked as a postdoctoral investigator and was an instructor from 1941 until 1950 when she moved to Emory University.
-She taught biochemistry at Emory University from 1950-1967.
+She taught biochemistry at Emory University from 1950 to 1967.
 During 1954–57 Russell worked on the committee of the United States National Research Council, then during 1958–64 at the National Science Foundation.
 She became a full professor at Emory University in 1965.